0xsapra/ctf/realworldCTF/flaglab/gitlab_solution.md

 ```
 Putting that in mirror functionality results in a 500 returned from gitlab.
 This happens due to gitlab trying to render our URL and in failing to do so, refusing to respond with anything meaningful

+That’s not helpful given that we still need to trigger the mirror by clicking the little refresh button (or just sending POST to update_now?sync_remote=true)

+Doing the latter gives us full RCE.

 ========